m1el/m1el.github.io/coding-sewer-tales/001-just-integrate-the-backend.md

 (Tomorrow)

 "Hey V, hello there.
 Hope you had a good vacation."
-"Hi. yeah, it's been quite busy."
+"Hi.
+Yeah, it's been quite busy."
 "I'm working on Web UI here, and this Web UI is supposed to talk to the RESTful backend.
 So, could you tell me how to use it?"
 "Oh yeah, it's super easy, barely an inconvenience!
 You just make `POST` requests to the endpoint and then get the responses."
 "What's the list of endpoints?
 Do you have API docs?
 Swagger?
 How does authorization work?"
 "There's one endpoint.
-To login you `POST` your login data, and the (other backend) connection is persistent."
+To log in, you `POST` your login data, and the (other backend) connection is persistent."
 \[Oh no.\] "What?
 Persistent how?
 How did you test the server?"
 "You'll see, the web server is running over this `IP:port`.
 I'll send you login credentials later."

-So I spent the entire day making requests to the server, and there are good news and bad news.
+So I spent the entire day making requests to the server, and there is good news and bad news.
 The good news is that the server was responding.
 The bad news is that all of the responses were exactly the same.
-Regardless of request format, endpoint path, payload, headers, anything I could vary.
+Regardless of request format, endpoint path, payload, headers and anything I could vary.

 Here's the full response, annotated: